-The Department of Defense announced today the transfer of Majid Khan from the detention facility at Guantanamo Bay to Belize.
+The Department of Defense announced today the repatriation of Mohammad Mani Ahmad al-Qahtani from the detention facility at Guantanamo Bay to the Kingdom of Saudi Arabia.

-On December 22, 2022, Secretary of Defense Austin notified Congress of his intent to transfer Majid Khan to the Government of Belize, and, in consultation with Belize partners, we completed the requirements for responsible transfer.
+On Feb.
+4, 2022, Secretary of Defense Austin notified Congress of his intent to repatriate al-Qahtani to Saudi Arabia.
+In consultation with our Saudi partners, we completed the requirements for responsible transfers.

-The United States appreciates the willingness of the Government of Belize and other partners to support ongoing U.S. efforts focused on responsibly reducing the detainee population and ultimately closing the Guantanamo Bay facility.
+The United States appreciates the willingness of Saudi Arabia and other partners to support ongoing U.S. efforts toward a deliberate and thorough process focused on responsibly reducing the detainee population and ultimately closing of the Guantanamo Bay facility.

-Today, 34 detainees remain at Guantanamo Bay: 20 are eligible for transfer; 3 are eligible for a Periodic Review Board; 9 are involved in the military commissions process; and 2 remaining detainees have been convicted in military commissions.
+Today, 38 detainees remain at Guantanamo Bay: 19 are eligible for transfer; 7 are eligible for a Periodic Review Board; 10 are involved in the military commissions process; and two detainees have been convicted in military commissions.